markjnkim/es_mod/02-css/content/lesson-4-queries.md

   - Change the `font-size` property from 55px to 48px, which is still plenty big for all screens but the current value of 55px on a mobile device may seem a little crammed

-> PAUSE: If there is no `align-items` property set for a flexbox, what is the default value and how does that affect the two flex children?
+> **Pause:** If there is no `align-items` property set for a flexbox, what is the default value and how does that affect the two flex children?
 Hint: Don't be afraid to look on MDN's documentation for the answer and a demonstration!
 >
-> ANSWER: The default is `stretch` and it means all flex children will grow to the size of the tallest one.
+> **Answer:** The default is `stretch` and it means all flex children will grow to the size of the tallest one.

 These changes may seem minor at the moment, but keep in mind that we're trying to find a nice balance for these styles so they look good on any device.
 Sometimes what seems negligable on one screen makes a world of difference on another.